MolSSI/cookiecutter-cms/README.md

 used.

 ### Versioningit

-Versioninggit automatically provides a version string based on the `git` tag and commit hash, which is then exposed through a `project.__version__` attribute in your `project/__init__.py`.
-For example, if you mint a tag (a release) for a project through `git tag -a 0.1 -m "Release 0.1."` (push to GitHub through `git push origin 0.1`), this tag will then reflect in your project: `project.__version__ == 0.1`.
+Versioningit automatically provides a version string based on the `git` tag and commit hash, which is then exposed through a `project.__version__` attribute in your `project/__init__.py`.
+For example, if you mint a tag (a release) for a project through `git tag -a 0.1 -m "Release 0.1."` (push to GitHub through `git push origin 0.1`), this tag will then reflect in your project: `project.__version__
+== 0.1`.
 Otherwise, a per-commit version is available which looks like `0.3.0+81.g332bfc1`.
 This string shows the current git (the "g") hash `332bfc1` is 81 commits beyond the version 0.3 tag.